tylertitsworth/5th-age-srd/Classes/Necromancer.md

 Quick Action

 **Effect:** Until the end of your next turn, enemies must succeed at a hard save (16+) to engage or attack you.
-If they fail, they take psychic damage equal to your Charisma modifier, twice at 5th level, and thrice at 8th, they are struck by fear (-4 to attack, can’t use the escalation die) and can’t engage you until the end of your next turn.
+If they fail, they take psychic damage equal to your Charisma modifier, twice at champion tier, and thrice at epic tier, they are struck by fear (-4 to attack, can’t use the escalation die) and can’t engage you until the end of your next turn.
 Enemies who successfully saved against the effect are immune to the spell until the end of the battle.

 After the end of your next turn, the spell effect continues, but the save is now a normal save (11+).
 The following turn, it is an easy save (6+), after which the spell ends.